MaalyALkaraki/syllabus/node-db/week-16/sql1-w-intro.md

 If you have Windows as your operating system you can install PostgreSQL from the installer executable.
 Download this from https://www.postgresql.org/download/windows/ but make sure you choose PostgreSQL version 10 and the appropriate platform for your PC (64 or 32-bit).
 Once you have downloaded the installer then run the file (postgresql-10.6-1-windows-x64.exe or similar).
 The installer prompts for various information as it initialises and you can mostly take the default values.
 Make a note of the installation folder when prompted for it - you don't need to change it.
 You must, however, provide a password for the postgres user - make sure you remember this password!

+If prompted to configure StackBuilder at the end of installation, just click Cancel - we won't need it.

+Before you can use any of the command line tools you must first add the PostgreSQL software to your PATH variable.
+This is a bit convoluted on Windows so please go carefully:
+1. In the File Explorer find This PC and right-click on it.
+2. In the menu select Properties
+3. In the properties dialog (Control Panel) click on the Advanced system settings option (on left hand side)
+4. In the System Properties dialog, Advanced tab, click the Environment Variables button near the bottom of the window
+5. In the Environment Variables window, in the top half (User variables for ...) select the Path variable then click Edit
+6. In the Edit environment variable window first check that the PostgreSQL pathname hasn't been added already by the installer (if it has you can cancel out of all these dialogs)
+7. To add the PostgreSQL pathname you must click the New button on the right then type (or paste) the path `C:\Program Files\PostgreSQL\10\bin` into the new entry space.
+(Note: if you installed version 11 then the pathname will be slightly different - check using File Explorer)
+8. Click the OK button in each dialog to exit back to the Control Panel window, which you can just close normally

+If the next step (trying the `psql` command) fails you may need to log out and log back in again to apply the new PATH variable.

 The default installation provides only one user and no databases.
 To verify your installation open the Command Prompt and enter the following command:
 ```
     C:\...> psql -U postgres --version